Learn about many of the available medications in our database.

 The recommended dose is one-half capful of foam (equivalent to 1 gram) applied once daily directly to the scalp (not the hair).
-The maximum daily dose is one capful of foam (equivalent to 2 grams).
+The maximum daily dose is one-half capful of foam (equivalent to 1 gram).

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way you are using the medication without consulting your doctor.

 To help maximize scalp exposure, make a centre part within your thinning areas of hair.
 Part your hair at least 2 more times on each side of the centre part.
 The foam should be gently massaged into the affected areas of the scalp starting from the back and moving towards the forehead.
 The foam may begin to melt on contact with warm skin.
 If your fingers are warm, rinse them in cold water and then thoroughly dry them, before using the foam.
 Do not dry the foam with a hair dryer.